Scott-Rowland/ct-wipe-certifier/README.md

 It does not assume trust in the system that produced the artifact.

-CT-Wipe only produces and verifies deterministic certification artifacts for a single event.
+CT-Wipe produces and verifies deterministic certification artifacts for a single event.